Transform Tools

 In the Aspect Ratio Crop tool settings, you specify the Orientation as Portrait or Landscape.
 Portrait will always have the larger size assigned to the Height and Landscape to the Width.

-Aspect Ratio Crop tool uses a relative ratio.
-That means it is the same if you use centimeters or inches and it doesn’t specify the physical size.
-For example, you can see below a correspondence list of traditional photographic paper sizes and aspect ratio crop.
+The Aspect Ratio Crop tool uses a relative ratio.
+This means it is the same if you use centimeters or inches and it doesn’t specify the physical size.
+For example, you can see below a correspondence list of traditional photographic paper sizes and the crop aspect ratio.

 Standard Photograph Paper Size